leafo/lua-base58/README.md

 #### `decode_base58(string)`

-Decodes base58 back into original string
+Decodes base58 back into original string.
+If the input passed in contains invalid characters `nil` and an error message are returned.

 # Contact